-Dr. Tríona Ní Chonghaile joined the Royal College of Surgeons in Ireland, as a StAR Research Lecturer in 2015.
-She started her scientific career with a first class honours degree in Biomedical Science from the National University of Ireland, Galway (NUIG).
-She then went on to complete her PhD in Biochemistry (NUIG) in 2008, studying the role of BCL-2 family members in endoplasmic reticulum stress.
+Dr. Tríona Ní Chonghaile joined the Royal College of Surgeons in Ireland, as a StAR Research Lecturer in 2015 (Link to RCSI principal investigator page).
+She was tenured in 2018 as a Lecturer in the Department of Physiology and Medical Physics.
+She completed her PhD in Biochemistry (NUIG) in 2008, studying the role of BCL-2 family members in endoplasmic reticulum stress.
 Her interest in the BCL-2 family members led her to pursue a clinically relevant post-doctoral fellowship at the Dana-Farber Cancer Institute/Harvard Medical School with Prof. Anthony Letai.
 There she received a Multiple Myeloma Research Fellowship to develop novel tools for personalised medicine.
 During her postdoc she was involved in numerous collaborative multi-disciplinary projects and published first-author papers in high-impact journals, including Science and Cancer Discovery.

 In 2014, she returned to Ireland and joined the laboratory of Prof. William Gallagher at University College Dublin, as a Research Fellow.
 While there she received the European Association of Cancer Research Senior Young Scientist Award (2014) and the prestigious L’Oréal-UNESCO For Women in Science Award (2015).